“Jesus Missing – Please Return!”

 I love the flash mob videos where a bunch of people start singing Christmas carols in a mall food court.
 And no one protests.
 People just appear to be touched and join in the singing. (http://www.youtube.com/watch?v=Vnt7euRF5Pg & http://www.youtube.com/watch?v=SXh7JR9oKVE)

 What can you do this Christmas to return Jesus to this wonderful ‘holy’ day?
 Let’s start by not letting Christ be taken out of it.
 Let’s greet people with “Merry Christmas”–in other words, “Let the joy of the Lord’s birth bless your day!”
 Whether they’re believers or not, it’s still a warm, friendly greeting.
-And if they tell you they don’t believe or they’re Jewish (which no one has ever said to me), then change your greeting.
+And if they tell you they don’t believe (which no one has ever said to me), or that they’re Jewish, then change your greeting or say Happy Hanukkah .

 I’ve had some great conversations with people at Christmas because I spoke up and said, “What holiday?”
 I have not found one person who attempted to answer that question, nor minded the question.
 In fact, just the opposite.
 Most would just smile and reply with Merry Christmas, or join in the conversation and say things like, “I know, isn’t it ridiculous that we can’t say Merry Christmas?”
 Can’t?